amnasyeda/budget-tracker/README.md

 # Budget Tracker

 ## Description
-An application which can work online and allows the user to calculate their expenses.
+An application which can work online and offline and allows the user to calculate their expenses.

 ## Table of Contents
 * [Installation](#installation)